From April 1st 2019, VAT-registered businesses with a taxable turnover of £85,000+ must keep digital VAT records & use specific software.

 Find more information about Making Tax Digital

-Visit the Making Tax Digital webpage on the government website, and read advice on getting ready for Making Tax Digital.
+See the help and support available for businesses on the government website, and read more advice on getting ready for Making Tax Digital for VAT.

 Find out more about Making Tax Digital for Income Tax